ashishav7/phase-3-sporty-shoes-webservices/README.md

 	4.2.
 Database Creation
     		create a database in MYSQL Workbench with name "sporty_shoes" 4.3.
 Modifying "application.properties"
-		change hibernate.connection.username property to the username of the connection username of your SQL connection change hibernate.connection.password property to the password of the connection username of your SQL connection 4.4.
+		change spring.datasource.username property to the username of the connection username of your SQL connection change spring.datasource.password property to the password of the connection password of your SQL connection 4.4.
 Run Project right click on ProjectPhase3Application.java in com.sportyshoes.webservice  -> run as -> Run as Java Application 4.5 http://localhost:3000/swagger-ui.html, Go to this link and try the API's either from this or use POSTMAN